Skip to main content

 The final App Store step is where Windows builders get stuck.
 Apple's Xcode tools for signing and App Store delivery run on macOS, so Windows builders need one of these paths:

-Windows-friendly options in this list include browser-based tools such as Bilt, Replit, FlutterFlow, and Thunkable.
-Flutter also runs on Windows, but the final iOS signing step still needs a Mac or macOS build service, as noted by Spaceo.
+Windows-friendly options in this list include Bilt, Replit, FlutterFlow, and Thunkable.
+Flutter runs on Windows too, but final iOS signing still needs a Mac or macOS build service.

 Which of these tools are free?